gmyrland/capstone_project/README.md

 The research question is to identify and quantify factors which impact the survivability of various crash types (Rear-end, Sideswipe, etc) using R, and potentially create a web app using the shiny package to predict survivability for given inputs using regression.
 Techniques will include web-scraping, xml-parsing and data cleaning of real-world dataset, exploratory analysis to identify relevant factors, feature engineering, and linear regression.

+## Dataset
+The data using for this project can be found at http://www.nhtsa.gov/NASS, under the link *NASS CDS Case Viewer - XML Viewer (2004-Present)*.

 ## Project Structure

 ### 01_abstract